 It is important that your child participates in a variety of sports so that they are not continuously putting the same muscles and joints under stress.
 An easy way to explore a variety of different sports is through participation in holiday sports camps.
 This helps to regularly change up the routine and ensure muscle groups aren’t being overused.
 ASC run holiday sports camps in 9 different team sports.

 Stretching and adequate warm up are vital prevention techniques for athletes of all ages.
-A mixture of static (e.g. Toe touches and stretches) and dynamic (e.g. jumping jacks) stretches are recommended to loosen muscles and prepare them for the game.
+We recommend, a mixture of static (e.g. Toe touches and stretches) and dynamic (e.g. jumping jacks) stretches.
+As these exercises will loosen muscles and prepare them for the game.
 At the end of the game, allow time to cool down for your child’s heart rate to return to its normal resting level.
 Stretching is again advisable to avoid injury.

 This is important for athletes of all ages.
 Lack of sleep and muscle fatigue can predispose children to injury.
 The most common type of injuries seen in young athletes are those caused by overuse: too much sport and not enough rest time.
 Allow time for an offseason, to give your child enough time to recuperate for the next season.

-Young athletes are encouraged to eat a regular, well balanced diet full of fruit, vegetables, lean protein and carbohydrates.
-Regular and consistent meal times are also encouraged.
+Young athletes must eat a regular, well balanced diet full of fruit, vegetables, lean protein and carbohydrates.
+Regular and consistent meal times are also very important.
 Where possible, aim to eat meals at the same time each day.

-Adequate hydration is vital for all athletes, but can easily be overlooked or neglected, leading to muscle cramps and spasms.
+Adequate hydration is vital for all athletes.
+But, it can easily be overlooked or neglected, leading to muscle cramps and spasms.
 Encourage your child to carry a water bottle with them, and to sip regular mouthfuls.
 Signs of dehydration to look out for include nausea, fatigue, confusion and fainting.
 Pay extra careful attention on hot and humid days, where it’s preferable to exercise early in the day or later in the afternoon, when the weather is cooler.

 Speak to your child’s coach before the season begins, about what you need to provide.
 Make sure that equipment such as shin guards, mouthguards, running shoes and helmets fit correctly and are in good condition.